You want a formula to follow for your studying? Well, here it is!

 And I don’t mean just someone that’s just going to say their an accountability partner (like your best friend, mom or brother, but instead someone that’s actually going to ask you if you’ve completed what you need to.
 Someone you don’t want to disappoint.
 Someone that’s not going to “let you off the hook”.
 That’s why someone you don’t know very well usually makes the best accountability partner!

-Psst… This is one of the main advantages that my coaching students in the Next Step Community
+Psst… This is one of the big advantages that my coaching students in the Study Strategy Program

 have over their competition!